 There are many “labels” of dog food types, and limited ingredient dog food is just one of the many dog food options.
 But how do you know if it’s the right choice for your dog?
-Today we’re taking a look at the what makes limited ingredient dog food different from other types, formulas and recipes, and how you can tell if it’s the right fit for your dog’s needs.
+Today we’re taking a look at what makes limited ingredient dog food different from other types, formulas, and recipes, and how you can tell if it’s the right fit for your dog’s needs.

 Table of Contents